raarevalo96/laravel-excel-seeder/README.md

 See [Text Output](#text-output) for more information.

 ## Configuration
+* [Add Columns](#add-columns) - array of column names that will be added in addition to those found in the worksheet
 * [Aliases](#column-aliases) - (global) map column names to alternative column names
 * [Batch Insert Size](#batch-insert-size) - number of rows to insert per batch
 * [Date Formats](#date-formats) - configure date formats by column when Carbon cannot automatically parse date